Clariteia/minos-documentation/_sources/architecture/messaging.md.txt

       Handler -> DB_B: Message marked for no further processing
       @enduml

-6. If the message has been published, it is deleted
+   Finally, If the message has been published, it is deleted

-   The `Handler` takes care of deleting the message from the local database once it has been successfully consumed.

 ## Event